-Over the summer and fall, the Town Council will be studying expansion of the Town boundaries, including outreach to the public.
+Over the next six months, the Town Council will be studying expansion of the Town boundaries, including outreach to the public.
 The first public information session was held on August 3, 2017 with about 120 people in attendance.
-The second public information session is scheduled for 7 p.m. on Sept 19 at Round Hill Elementary School with about 60 people in attendance.
+The second public information session was held on September 19, 2017 at Round Hill Elementary School with about 60 people in attendance.
 The Town plans additional outreach before it makes a decision on which areas it will seek to add to its jurisdiction.
 Over November and December, the Town will be conducting direct outreach to residents of the short term area and holding small neighborhood specific meetings.
 These meetings can be held at the Town Office or at a resident’s home (someone who volunteers to host on behalf of the neighborhood).
 If you are interested in attending or hosting a small neighborhood specific meeting, please contact Melisa Hynes at [email protected] Another option is to meet with the Mayor or Staff one-on-one at a meeting time/location that fits with your schedule.

 The Town currently has 236 households, but there are 1,293 other households outside of Town in the surrounding Joint Land Management Area as well as key public facilities such as the Round Hill Center, the Western Loudoun Sheriff’s Station, the future site of the Round Hill Volunteer Fire Department and two future Town parks.

 The newly adopted Town Comprehensive Plan says the Town should “investigate a near-term expansion of Town boundaries in order to: increase the town population, enlarge the pool of candidates for local offices, boards and commissions, improve contacts and connections within the Round Hill community, increase the town tax base, and promote the achievement of Comprehensive Plan goals.”